sergueik/SWET/README.md

 ### Prerequisites
 The project can be compiled and run from Eclipse or standalone.
-To build the project outside of Eclipse, JDK 1.8 or later and Maven need to be installed and in the `PATH`.
+To build the project outside of Eclipse, JDK 1.8 or later and Maven need to be installed and added to the `PATH`.
 There launcher  scripts is  explained below.
-In the checked-in runner scripts, the Java and Maven were conveniently installed to `c:\java\` for Windows.

-On the Mac, the
-JDK is expected to be installed to `/Library/Java/JavaVirtualMachines/jdk$JAVA_VERSION.jdk/Contents/Home` which is the default location.
+In the checked-in sample runner scripts, the JDK and Maven is expected to be installed under `c:\java\` for Windows. and under `/Library/Java/JavaVirtualMachines/jdk$JAVA_VERSION.jdk/Contents/Home` on Mac, which is the default location.

-With the exception of one jar, the project dependencies are pulled by Maven (NOTE: this is being changed towards having no non-maven dependencies).
+All project dependencies are pulled by Maven.

 #### Updating the platform-specific information in the `pom.xml`

-The project `pom.xml` currently is uing Maven prifiles to make selection of the main `swt.jar` dependency in a platform-specific fashion:
+There are profiles in the project `pom.xml` which make selection of the platform-specific `swt.jar` dependency automatic:

 ```xml
     <profile>